TimeMachine1994/081925-SvelteTweb/Old Docs01/091025-SiteProgress.md

 # SvelteKit Application Routes and Endpoints

-This document provides a comprehensive overview of the pages and API routes in the TributeStream SvelteKit application.
+This document provides a comprehensive overview of the pages and API routes in the Tributestream SvelteKit application.

 ## Pages (`+page.svelte`)